anayjoshi/anayjoshi.github.io/colophon.md

 <br>
 My name is Anaykumar Joshi, but for the sake of brevity, I go by Anay.
 I am an engineer by training and this blog is a dumping ground for all my broadcastable thoughts.

 Most of my childhood was spent with numbers and I almost chose pure mathematics as a career; but a curiosity for understanding how radios and computers work made me pursue engineering.
 Eventually, I landed at [IIT Bombay](http://www.iitb.ac.in) for my bachelor's degree in electrical engineering.
 Post graduation, I worked towards electrifying rural India at <a href="http://www.grampower.com">Gram Power</a>.
-Moving on, I would soon be joining [SEDEMAC](http://www.sedemac.com) in their Automotive R&D division.
+I have recently joined [SEDEMAC](http://www.sedemac.com) in their Automotive R&D division.

-My primary professional interests are in `Robotics`, `Automotive` (esp. `Electric Vehicles`) & in the art of writing `Safety Critical Software`.
+My primary professional interests are in `Robotics`, `Automotive` & in the art of writing `Safety Critical Software`.
 As a hobby, I like to sit down with non-conventional `Mathematics` problems.
 In addition to one's profession, I believe every person should follow an art: I follow `Music`.

 ## Contact